Sigmmma/c20/src/content/blam/tags/scenario_structure_bsp/readme.md

   </figcaption>
 </figure>

 _Phantom BSP_ is a collision artifact sometimes produced when compiling BSPs.
 It manifests itself as invisible surfaces which projectiles and vehicles collide with, but not players.
-It is not known what exactly causes this, but it is thought to be a bug in [Tool's][tool] BSP compilation and may be related to nearly co-planar faces.
+It is a bug in [Tool's][tool] BSP compilation and may be related to nearly co-planar faces.
 Phantom BSP can often be fixed by slightly moving or altering sections of the level that contain them.

 [about-bsp]: https://en.wikipedia.org/wiki/Binary_space_partitioning
 [convex]: https://en.wikipedia.org/wiki/Convex_set